redoakcanyon/HATPowerBoard/README.md

 Analog to Digital Converter
 ===========================
 The PowerHAT has a built in MCP4004 4-channel analog to digital converter.
-The A2D converter driver is loaded by the OS when the system detects that the PowerHAT is attahed to the Raspberry Pi.
+The A2D converter driver is loaded by the OS when the system detects that the PowerHAT is attached to the Raspberry Pi.

 The MCP4004 driver is a recent addition to the firmware.
 To ensure the driver loads correctly, issue: